 Instagram Tool Roundup

-There are hundreds of tools out there that can help you and your Instagram strategy.
-In this post I mentioned five key ones help you build your audience and engaged them.
+There are hundreds of Instagram tools out there that can help you and your Instagram strategy.
+In this post I mentioned three key ones help you build your audience and engage with them.

 - Schedugram - Schedule your Instagram post for the most engaging times.